23sudheer/modern-cicd-with-github-and-aws-codepipeline/README.md

 - Add new rooms with details (room number, floor number, view status)
 - View a list of all rooms
 - Responsive web interface
-- Integration with AWS DynamoDB for data persistence
+- Integration with AWS DynamoDB for data persistences
 - Deployment automation using AWS App Runner

 ## Workshop Catalog